dotnet/docs-aspire/docs/azure/integrations-overview.md

 ## Infrastructure as code

-The Azure SDK for .NET, provides the [📦 Azure.Provisioning](https://www.nuget.org/packages/Azure.Provisioning) NuGet package and a suite of service-specific [Azure provisioning packages](#azure-provisioning-packages).
+The Azure SDK for .NET provides the [📦 Azure.Provisioning](https://www.nuget.org/packages/Azure.Provisioning) NuGet package and a suite of service-specific [Azure provisioning packages](#azure-provisioning-packages).
 These Azure provisioning libraries make it easy to declaratively specify Azure infrastructure natively in .NET.

 While it's possible to provision Azure resources manually, .NET Aspire simplifies the process by providing a set of APIs to express Azure resources.
 These APIs are available as extension methods in .NET Aspire Azure hosting libraries, extending the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface.
-When you add Azure resources to your app host, they'll add the appropriate provisioning functionality implicitly.
+When you add Azure resources to your app host, they add the appropriate provisioning functionality implicitly.
 In other words, you don't need to call any provisioning APIs directly.

 Since .NET Aspire models Azure resources within Azure hosting integrations, the Azure SDK is used to provision these resources.
 The Azure SDK generates Bicep files that define the Azure resources you need.
 If you're unfamiliar with Bicep, it's a domain-specific language used to describe and provision Azure resources.
 The generated Bicep files are output alongside the manifest file when you publish your app.
 For more information, see [Azure provisioning Bicep](#azure-provisioning-bicep).